tamwip/tamwip.github.io/content/_index.md

 ---
 title: "🛸 Hey!
 I'm Tamir."
-description: "I'm an **'engineer'** and **'designer'**.
-I put those in quotations because I'm currently pursuing an MSc in Product Design Engineering, but I don't want to limit myself to just two things.
-I have a lot of interests.\n\n
+description: "I'm an engineer by trade, designer by night and artist by drive.
+I'm currently working on [Notalegt](https://notalegt.xyz/) which aims to be a lifelong artist project born from the synthesis of engineering, design and art.\n\n

-Welcome to my digital home.
-Here you'll find all my ideas, projects I'm currently working on and anything else I find interesting."
+Welcome to my digital studio.
+Here you'll find my three eyes...

+all my ideas, my interests and my inventions throughout my time on planet Earth."
 ---